 “The Music Department at Aldersley aims to give all students the opportunity to participate in music making.
 We are determined to support, encourage and challenge students to express ideas, thoughts and feelings through music and develop awareness of musical traditions in a variety of cultures.
 The music curriculum is focused around composition, performance, listening and appraising.”

 The creative and vibrant department has a hands-on approach towards teaching music to every student and all lessons are driven towards being musical at all times within an environment that will engage and motivate students.

 This year the department has invested in lots of new equipment to aid the students in their practical lessons.
-We have a class set of Djembe drums, glockenspiels as well as new guitars, amps, two acoustic drum kits, and two electric pianos.
+We have a class set of djembe drums, keyboards and glockenspiels as well as new guitars, amps, two acoustic drum kits, and two electric pianos.
 Our department is spacious, enabling students to have their own practice space.
 We have:

-- Two practice rooms
+• Two practice rooms

-- A live Music room
+• A live Music room and recording studio

-- An iMac computer suite equipped with industry music software
+• An iMac computer suite equipped with industry music software

 Head of Music

 Miss Drury is Head of Music at Aldersley High School